 All of our Easy Oatmeal Cookie Recipes for you in one location.
 You will love the different types of Oatmeal Cookies The Wooden Spoon Effect has created!

-This Diabetic Oatmeal Cookie Recipe is a delicious treat for any occasion.
+This Diabetic Oatmeal Cookie Recipe is a delicious treat for any occasion and one of our favorite recipes.
 Made with healthier ingredients, these cookies are chewy and soft.
 Next time your sweet tooth is begging for something delicious, make these oatmeal cookies!

-These are some of my favorite oatmeal cookies ever!
+These are some of my favorite low carb oatmeal cookies ever!
 They are sweetened with Swerve brown sugar, so they taste sweet, but they aren’t loaded with sugar.
-Try them!
+If you live a low carb lifestyle, you should definitely try them!

 Ingredients Needed For Diabetic Oatmeal Cookie Recipe

-How To Make This Diabetic Oatmeal Cookie Recipe
+How To Make This Sugar-Free Oatmeal Cookies Recipe

-2. Mix together the Swerve brown sugar, vegetable oil, egg, and vanilla in a medium sized bowl.
+2. Mix together the dry ingredients: Swerve brown sugar, vegetable oil, egg, and vanilla extract in a large bowl.
 Sift the flour, salt, and baking powder in a separate bowl.
-Slowly add the flour mixture to the wet mixture and stir.
+Slowly add the flour mixture to the wet ingredients and stir.
 Add in the oats and milk and stir.

 4. Bake for 12 – 15 minutes, let cool, and enjoy!

 - They are chewy and full of flavor

 - Cookies ready in less than 20 minutes